dbuezas/lovelace-plotly-graph-card/readme.md

     period: 5minute # `5minute`, `hour`, `day`, `week`, `month`, `auto` # `auto` varies the period depending on the zoom level
 ```

-The option `auto` makes the period relative to the currently visible time range.
-It picks the longest period, such that there are at least 100 datapoints in screen.

 #### for entities with state_class=total (such as utility meters)

 ```yaml